 We cannot eliminate the zero-point field from our eyes, but it is possible to eliminate a little bit of it from the region between two metal plates.
 (Technically, this has to do with conditions the electromagnetic waves must satisfy on the plate boundaries.)
 A Dutch physicist, Hendrik Casimir, predicted in 1948 exactly how much of the zero-point field would end up being excluded in the gap between the plates, and how this would generates a force, since there is then an overpressure on the outside of the plates.
 Casimir predicted the relation between the gap and the force very precisely.
 You can, however, only exclude a tiny fraction of the zero-point field from the gap between the plates in this way.
 Counterintuitively, the closer the plates come together, the more of the zero-point field gets excluded, but there is a limit to this process because plates are made up of atoms and you cannot make the gap between the plates smaller than the atoms that constitute the plates.
 This Casimir force has now been physically measured, and the results agree very well with his prediction.

 The discovery that my colleague first made in 1992 also has to do with a force that the zero-point field generates, which takes us back to F=ma, Newton’s famous equation of motion.
-Newton — and all physicists since — have assumed that all matter possesses an innate mass, the in Newton’s equation.
+Newton — and all physicists since — have assumed that all matter possesses an innate mass, the m in Newton’s equation.
 The mass of an object is a measure of its inertia, its resistance to acceleration, the a.
 The equation of motion, known as Newton’s second law, states that if you apply a force, F, to an object you will get an acceleration, a— but the more mass, m, the object possesses, the less acceleration you will get for a given force.
 In other words, the force it takes to accelerate a hockey puck to a high speed will barely budge a car.
 For any given force, F, if mgoes up, a goes down, and vice versa.

 Why is this?
 What gave matter this property of possessing inertial mass?
 Physicists sometimes talk about a concept known as “Mach’s Principle” but all that does is to establish a certain relationship between gravity and inertia.
 It doesn’t really say how all material objects acquire mass.
 In fact, the work that Rueda, I and another colleague, Hal Puthoff, have since done indicate that mass is, in effect, an illusion.
 Matter resists acceleration not because it possesses some innate thing called mass, but because the zero- point field exerts a force whenever acceleration takes place.
 To put it in